-- 1 Insert the CD into your computer's CD drive or open the downloaded .dmg file.
-A window will open showing a QuickBooks icon and an Applications folder icon. - 2 Drag and drop the "QuickBooks 2014" icon onto the Applications folder icon.
+1 Open the downloaded .dmg file, or insert the CD into your computer's CD drive.
+A window will open showing a QuickBooks icon and an Applications folder icon.

-3 Go to the Applications folder on your hard drive and double-click the QuickBooks 2014 icon.
+- 2 Drag and drop the "QuickBooks 2016" icon onto the Applications folder icon. - 3 Go to the Applications folder on your hard drive and double-click the QuickBooks 2016 icon.